CinnamonPostCrunch/CinammonMasks-GraceShopper/README.md

 Cinnamon Masks

-Fork and clone this repo
+Fork and clone this repository
+//
-Run npm run start-dev in the terminal to start the server on localhost:8080
+Run npm run start-dev in the terminal
+//
+Start the server on localhost:8080